telemachus/opts/docs/README.md

   treats, e.g., `-help` and `--help` as if they were identical.
 (In this way, the library follows `flag` in Go's standard library.)
 + No (traditional) short options and no automatic binding of long and short options.
-The library does not distinguish between short options (preceded by a single dash, always one letter and, stackable) versus long options (preceded by two dashes, more than one letter, not stackable).
+The library does not distinguish traditional short options (preceded by a single dash, always one letter and, stackable) from traditional long options (preceded by two dashes, more than one letter, not stackable).
   Although users can bind two options to one variable, the library does not provide methods that take two options at once and bind them to the same variable.
 (Again, this is like Go's `flag` library.)
 + No automatic usage.
 Although most option parsing libraries provide ways to generate formatted help messages, `opts` does not.
 It's more work to write help messages by hand, but I think the results can be worth it.